Social Media: Unraveling the Layers of our Digital Realities

 Interests: Health, Psychology

 The most basic function of the brain is to keep you alive.
 Your 100 billion neurons regulate breathing, heart rate, hunger and sleep cycle.
 But perhaps what fascinates us the most about the human brain is how it goes beyond these basic functions and generates emotions, perceptions, and thoughts that guide behavior.
-In this course, we will take a deep dive into brain science, exploring everything from the biochemistry of a neuron, to the latest research on psychological disorders such as depression and addiction.
+In this course, we take a deep dive into brain science, exploring everything from the biochemistry of a neuron, to the latest research on psychological disorders such as depression and addiction.
 Topics in this course include neural anatomy and physiology, synaptic transmission and action potential, neurochemistry, and the impact of substances on the brain.
 Students have the opportunity to attend the Harvard MEDscience program to participate in the Nervous System patient simulation as part of this course.
 Prerequisites: Chemistry Foundations and Biology Foundations.

 Foundations for Algebraic Reasoning